Trump ‘asked me’ to run for governor, state lawmaker says | Times Leader

 Mastriano has become a one-man force in conservative politics in Pennsylvania, leading anti-mask protests last year, pushing to overturn Trump’s reelection loss and showing up outside the U.S. Capitol during the Jan.
 6 riot.

-Mastriano’s statements come days after Lou Barletta, the Trump-endorsed nominee for U.S. Senate in 2018, for governor of Pennsylvania.
+Mastriano’s statements come days after Lou Barletta, the Trump-endorsed nominee for U.S. Senate in 2018, said he is running for governor of Pennsylvania.

 Barletta said last weekend that he will try to earn Trump’s endorsement, but that he had not discussed his candidacy with the former president.